akumarkk/DeepNN/module1/NNIntroduction.md

     - Breaks the record on ImageNet: Top-5 error of 3.57%.
 With the ready availability of labeled data and powerful GPU-based computation, a steady succession of new deep learning architectures, training enhancements, and related innovations begins to flow.
 The era of Deep Learning blooms.

+The ImageNet Large Scale Visual Recognition Challenge (ILSVRC) evaluates algorithms for object detection and image classification at large scale.
+One high level motivation is to allow researchers to compare progress in detection across a wider variety of objects -- taking advantage of the quite expensive labeling effort.
+Another motivation is to measure the progress of computer vision for large scale image indexing for retrieval and annotation.